What is the full form of DDT?

-It is generally used in farming and agriculture to kill the insects and protect the crops.
+It is generally used in farming and agriculture to kill insects and protect crops.

-DDT was first synthesized in 1874 and was used in the second half of the World War 2 to control Malaria and typhus among civilians and troops.
-In 1970, around 386 million pounds of DDT was produced globally.
-In the United States, in 1959, it was used most heavily as a spray (around 80 million pound of DDT).
-In the early 1970s, questions were raised related to negative effects of DDT on environment and living organisms.
+DDT was first synthesized in 1874 and was used in the second half of World War 2 to control Malaria and typhus among civilians and troops.
+In 1970, around 386 million pounds of DDT were produced globally.
+In the United States, in 1959, it was used most heavily as a spray (around 80 million pounds of DDT).
+In the early 1970s, questions were raised related to the negative effects of DDT on the environment and living organisms.
 In 1973, U.S. Environmental Protection Agency put a ban on the use of DDT in the United States.

 The molecular formula of DDT is C14H9Cl.
-It is highly hydrophobic and not soluble in water but it is soluble in most of the organic solvents, oils and fats.
+It is highly hydrophobic and not soluble in water, but it is soluble in most organic solvents, oils, and fats.

 It is produced artificially by the reaction of chloral (CCl3CHO) with chlorobenzene (C6H5Cl) in the presence of the catalyst sulphuric acid (H2SO4).

-When DDT is sprayed on the plants, the insects residing on the plants are exposed with it.
-It affects the insect's neurons which lead to eventual death.
-It puts also a very adverse effect on the human life cycle through edible plants.
+When DDT is sprayed on the plants, the insects residing on the plants are exposed to it.
+It affects the insect's neurons which leads to eventual death.
+It also puts a very adverse effect on the human life cycle through edible plants.

 Detrimental effects of DDT